 6) If you’re an agency or organization, partner with us!
 We have multiple partnership opportunities to reach mutual goals.
 Please contact us for more information.

 Does MADE SAFE require that all ingredients are listed on certified products?

 MADE SAFE insists on full ingredient disclosure for products.
 We believe shoppers have a right to know everything that’s in a product.
 We believe all ingredients – including fragrance, scent, flavor, and other sub-ingredients or allergens – should be listed on the label so that shoppers can make healthy choices.
 We believe that total and complete disclosure should be the new norm for safe and healthy products, which is why we require full disclosure of ALL fragrance ingredients for products undergoing certification.
 Our goal is to change the industry norm around ingredient secrecy.

 We understand that some companies rely on confidential business information and trade secrets for protection.
 However, we also know that many companies, both large and small, have been fully disclosing ingredients for years without damage to their profits.
 We believe that full transparency can be accomplished without harm to a company’s bottom line—in fact, full transparency will increase consumer trust and confidence to increase profits.

-MADE SAFE helps brands meet 100% ingredient transparency on labels so that everyone who uses MADE SAFE® certified products has access to ingredient information.
+MADE SAFE helps companies meet 100% ingredient transparency on labels so that everyone who uses MADE SAFE® certified products has access to ingredient information.
 We require disclosure because we know that companies making products from safe ingredients have nothing to hide.
 We know that ingredient integrity and access to ingredient and manufacturing information is increasingly important to consumers.
-Transparency fosters consumer trust in brands.
-At Made Safe, consumer trust is important to us so our program is based in science and independent research; we do all the hard work and homework so that people can fully trust certified products from the brands we work with.
+Transparency fosters consumer trust in companies.
+At Made Safe, consumer trust is important to us so our program is based in science and independent research; we do all the hard work and homework so that people can fully trust certified products from the companies we work with.